dfandrich/testclutch/README.md

 ### tcmetadatastats

-Create a report summarizing the metadata and statistics about recent test logs.
+Create reports summarizing the metadata and statistics about recent test logs.

 ## Debugging Programs